jsdelivr/globalping-cli/README.md

 - Real-time results for ping, mtr, traceroute, DNS resolve, HTTP
 - Detailed timings and latency metrics
 - Human-friendly format and output
-- Runs on Linux, MacOS, and Windows
+- Supports Linux, MacOS, and Windows
-- Auto-updates through package managers
+- Auto-updated through package managers
 - Explore additional [Globalping integrations](https://www.jsdelivr.com/globalping), including our online tools, Slack app, and more

 ## Installation
 Install the repository and Globalping CLI using the relevant package manager command from below.
-This way, you can get future updates by simply running an update using your package manager.
+This way, you can get future updates by simply running an update with your package manager.

 ### Ubuntu/Debian (deb)